deepaknandipati/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+My project is about bikeshare data of major cities: Chicago, New York and Washington.

 ### Files used
 MyProjects|